-Across years, northern pikeminnow have been the most abundant of this group (n= 336) and contributed to the sample from each lake, although they tended to be more prevalent in Seton Lake.
-Catches for this species in 2018 (n= 105) were the highest of any study year to-date (n= 72, 94 and 65 for 2015, 2016 and 2017, respectively).
-They have ranged in size from 102 to 495 mm (2018 range = 125 to 495 mm in Seton Lake and 172 to 400 mm in Anderson Lake).
-Like bull trout, pikeminnows are a piscivore that may feed on gwenis (among other prey items) in these lakes.
+Across years, northern pikeminnow have been the most abundant of this group (n= 454) and contributed to the sample from each lake, although they tended to be more prevalent in Seton Lake (n= 280).
+Catches for this species in 2019 (n= 118) were the highest of any study year to-date (n= 72, 94, 65 and 105 for 2015, 2016, 2017 and 2018, respectively).
+They have ranged in size from 102 to 495 mm (2019 range = 111 to 455 mm in Seton Lake and 112 to 393 mm in Anderson Lake).
+Like bull trout, pikeminnows are a piscivore that may feed on gwenis (among other prey species) in these lakes.
 For this reason, tracking their abundance across the duration of this monitor could be important (for the same reason as bull trout, as stated above).
 Pikeminnow are spring spawners (i.e., May and June), and spawning can occur in both flowing water (inlet streams) and in lakes (McPhail 2007).

-Peamouth were the next most abundant (n= 277, all years combined; 2018 n= 78), but were more prevalent in the Seton Lake catch than the Anderson Lake catch.
-They have ranged in size from 105 to 293 mm (2018 range = 137 to 293 mm in Seton Lake and 166 to 198 mm in Anderson Lake).
+Peamouth were the next most abundant (n= 338, all years combined; 2019 n= 61), but were more prevalent in the Seton Lake catch (n= 278) than the Anderson Lake catch (n= 60).
+They have ranged in size from 97 to 293 mm (2019 range = 108 to 243 mm in Seton Lake and 97 to 266 mm in Anderson Lake).
 Peamouth also spawn in the spring (threshold temperature is approx. 9°C).
 Some populations spawn in lakes over gravel beaches, but most lacustrine populations spawn in inlet or outlet streams.
 Peamouth are insectivores and are primarily water column foragers, but they can also take insect prey from the bottom and surface (McPhail 2007).

-Redside shiner (n= 118) and bridgelip sucker (n= 68) have been more abundant in Seton Lake, and have ranged in size from 79 to 122 mm, and 97 to 430 mm, respectively.
-Both of these species are spring spawners (mid April to mid June).
+Redside shiner (n= 133) and bridgelip sucker (n= 82) have been more abundant in the Seton Lake catches (n= 112 and 75, respectively) than in Anderson Lake (n= 21 and 7, respectively), and have ranged in size from 79 to 122 mm, and 97 to 472 mm, respectively.
+Both species are spring spawners (mid April to mid June).
 Redside shiners can spawn in lakes or streams, whereas bridgelip suckers spawn in streams only.
 Shiners primarily eat aquatic and terrestrial insects from the bottom, mid-column, or surface of the littoral zone.
 Food sources for suckers include periphyton, filamentous algae, and detritus.

-Mountain whitefish (n= 17, all years combined) have been captured in equally low numbers in each lake.
-In 2018 only 1 individual at 180 mm fork length was captured in Anderson Lake.
-They have ranged in size from 120 to 390 mm.
+Mountain whitefish (n= 20, all years combined) have been captured in equivalently low numbers in each lake.
+In 2019 only 3 individuals ranging in size from 285 to 354 mm fork length were captured, all of which were in Seton Lake.
+Across years the catches have ranged in size from 120 to 390 mm.
 Mountain whitefish can exhibit different life history patterns: lacustrine, riverine, or adfluvial.
 They are fall spawners (October and November), and most lake populations migrate into streams to spawn.
 The main food items for mountain whitefish include plankton, snails, surface insects, and occasionally, young fish (McPhail 2007).